julesjazz/grapefruitlab/content/print/pity-fear.md

 To say of two socks that they are identical is nonsense, and to say of one sock that it is identical with itself is to say nothing.
 That’s Wittgenstein.

 **Josie:**
 I’m positive it isn’t.
 So what are we doing?
-You said something about a tragedy?
-What’s all this? *[reading from a page she found]* Fire lives in the death of earth, and air lives in the death of fire; water lives in the death of air, and earth in that of water.

-**Mia:**
-That’s Heraclitus!
-That’s him!
-Mister Buskin! *Everything Flows.* I love that one.

-**Josie:**
-So is it all… philosophy and theater jokes?

-**Mia:**
-Should we scrap the whole thing, and start over?

-**Josie:**
-No, no, we can make this work!
 Let’s see… *[reading from a program]* “Pity *plus* Fear.
 Is that how you say it?

 **Mia:**
 Say what?